 Keep in mind that not all cloud ERP’s are the same.
 Yes – you made the right choice to shift to a cloud based ERP so one must distinguish from one built on the cloud from the one that someone is hosting for you.

-Most of the time, even the tiniest difference can make or break the success of the business thus, minimising risk by weighing quality, pros and cons must be seriously considered, especially when dealing to business operation and must go with the wave of the rapid changes in technology.
+Most of the time, even the tiniest difference can make or break the success of the business thus, minimizing risk by weighing quality, pros and cons must be seriously considered, especially when dealing to business operation and must go with the wave of the rapid changes in technology.